aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 - Once this setup is completed, you can click on the `CfnOutput for CloudFront` from your `Cloud9` output when you deployed the stack.
 After deployment, the output of the deployment in the terminal contains the link for running your application in your browser.
 Paste the link in your browser to launch the application.
 Feel free to play with the application.
 Cheers!

-Check solution demo for more details - [Solution Demo](https://youtu.be/EqJ7TmTbbD8)

 - **Product Image Search Feature**
   - The third tab will not run as there are no images in the image bucket at this point.
 Either you can manually upload the images of your own or follow the below steps to upload selective indo Fashion dataset images.
   - **Uploading Images to S3 for product Image Search Feature**